brucetechafrica/a_propos_MrBruce/README.md

 <h1 align="center">Hi Guys👋, I'm Bruce 🥷</h1>

 🔭 I’m currently working as a freelancer, open source contributor.
 I'm developer specialized in web development and web design.
+Take a look at my work and if you like it I would love to hear from you!🫡🫡🥷🏽 https://github.com/brucetechafrica/mescreationweb/blob/main/liens.md#mes-sites-web

 🥂👨🏽‍💻 I’m looking to collaborate on all open source project especially Blockchain and crypto projects